aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/read-and-convert-outlook-ost-file/_index.md

 ---
-title: Read and Convert Outlook OST File
+title: Read and Convert Outlook OST Files
-ArticleTitle: Read and Convert Outlook OST File
+ArticleTitle: Read and Convert Outlook OST Files
 type: docs
 weight: 20
-url: /python-net/read-and-convert-outlook-ost-file/
+url: /python-net/read-and-convert-outlook-ost-files/
 ---

-Aspose.Email for .NET provides an API for reading Microsoft Outlook OST files.
-You can load an OST file from disk or stream into an instance of the Aspose.Email.Outlook.Pst.PersonalStorage class and get information about its contents, for example, folders, subfolders and messages.
-Microsoft Outlook creates a PST file to store emails in when POP3 or IMAP mail servers are used for downloading messages.
-It creates an OST file when Microsoft Exchange is the mail server.
-OST supports larger file sizes than PST files.
+Aspose.Email for .NET provides the API for reading Microsoft Outlook OST files.
+You can load an OST file from disk or a stream into an instance of the [Aspose.Email.Outlook.Pst.PersonalStorage](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstorage/) class and get information about its contents, for example, folders, subfolders and messages.
+Microsoft Outlook creates a PST file to store emails when using POP3 or IMAP mail servers for downloading messages, whereas an OST file is created when Microsoft Exchange is the mail server.
+OST files are designed to support larger file sizes compared to PST files.

 ## **Reading OST Files**

 The process for reading an OST file with Aspose.Email is exactly the same as for reading a PST file.
-The same code can read both PST and OST files: just provide the correct file name to the PersonalStorage.FromFile() method.
-The following code snippet shows you how to read OST files.
+The same code can read both PST and OST files: just provide the correct file name to the [PersonalStorage.from_file()](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstorage/#methods) method.
+The following code snippet shows you how to read OST files:

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-ReadingOSTFiles-ReadingOSTFiles.py" >}}

-## **Converting OST to PST**
+## **Convert OST to PST**

 {{% alert %}}
 **Try it out!**

 Convert emails & message archives online with the free [**Aspose.Email Conversion App**](https://products.aspose.app/email/Conversion).
 {{% /alert %}}
 Aspose.Email makes it possible to convert an OST file to PST with a single line of code.
-Similarly, OST file can be created from PST file using the same line of code with the FileFormat enumerator.
+Similarly, OST file can be created from PST file using the same line of code with the [FileFormat](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/fileformat/) enumerator.
 At present, the API supports converting OST formats to PST except OST 2013/2016.
-The following code snippet shows you how to Convert OST to PST.
+The following code snippet shows you how to convert OST to PST:

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-ConvertingOSTToPST-ConvertingOSTToPST.py" >}}